 - 99. During the reporting period, OHCHR provided training to 25 prosecutors from different offices across Ukraine on IHL standards relating to the issue of collaboration. - 100.
 OHCHR provided technical advice to participants during two workshops by the Team of Experts of the Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict for the National Police and the Security Service of Ukraine.
 The first was on trauma-informed interviewing of survivors of CRSV and the second on strengthening investigations into this type of violence. - 101.
-Building on the report of the Office on the impact of the hostilities and occupation on children's rights, 75 OHCHR together with the Office of the Ukrainian Parliament Commissioner for Human Rights, engaged with the authorities on detailed recommendations regarding the protection of children living in occupied territory and displaced from there.
-OHCHR provided technical analysis on grave violations against children in times of war for the 2024 annual report of the Special Representative of the Secretary-General for Children and Armed Conflict. - 102.
-On 25 April 2025, OHCHR conducted a training on the international legal framework concerning the rights of children and persons with disabilities for 40 participants including teachers, parents, and girls with disabilities during an event dedicated to developing leadership skills among girls with disabilities.
+Building on the report of the Office on the impact of the hostilities and occupation on children's rights, OHCHR together with the Office of the Ukrainian Parliament Commissioner for Human Rights, engaged with the authorities on detailed recommendations regarding the protection of children living in occupied territory and displaced from there.
+OHCHR provided technical analysis on grave violations against children in times of war for the 2024 annual report of the Special Representative of the Secretary-General for Children and Armed Conflict.

-72Law no. 11161 introducing amendments to the Law of Ukraine "On compensation for damage and destruction of certain categories of immovable property as a result of hostilities, terrorist acts, sabotage caused by the armed aggression of the Russian Federation against Ukraine, and the State Register of property damaged and destroyed as a result of hostilities, terrorist acts, sabotage caused by the armed aggression of the Russian Federation against Ukraine, and the state Register of the Russian Federation against Ukraine.
+&lt;sup>72 Law no. 11161 introducing amendments to the Law of Ukraine "On compensation for damage and destruction of certain categories of immovable property as a result of hostilities, terrorist acts, sabotage caused by the armed aggression of the Russian Federation against Ukraine, and the State Register of property damaged and destroyed as a result of hostilities, terrorist acts, sabotage caused by the armed aggression of the Russian Federation against Ukraine".

-73See, Prosecutor's General Office of the Russian Federation, available at: https://epp.genproc.gov.ru/web/eng_gprf/mass-media/news?item=101243296
+&lt;sup>73 See, Prosecutor's General Office of the Russian Federation, available at: https://epp.genproc.gov.ru/web/eng\gprf/mass-media/news?item=101243296

-74The ICC lacks jurisdiction over the crime of aggression and Ukraine is unable to prosecute Russian leadership due to 'head of state immunity'.
+&lt;sup>74 The ICC lacks jurisdiction over the crime of aggression and Ukraine is unable to prosecute Russian leadership due to 'head of state immunity'.

-75 OHCHR, "The impact of the armed conflict and occupation on children's rights in Ukraine", March 2025.
+&lt;sup>75 OHCHR, "The impact of the armed conflict and occupation on children's rights in Ukraine", March 2025.